 61. Share the steps for doing a fun Christmas arts and crafts project.

 Have fun celebrating the events, ideas, memories, and traditions connected with Christmas using these Christmas writing prompts.

-Along with these Christmas writing prompts, you may want to try fun Christmas crafts for students.
+Along with these Christmas writing prompts, why not try fun Christmas crafts?